 RESIDENCE HALL DIRECTOR

 Welcome to Carlyle Court!
-My name is Steve and I serve as the Residence Hall Director.
-I’m originally from Lawrence, Massachusetts which is about 45 minutes north of Boston.
-I received my BA in Sociology from Boston College in 2010 and decided to continue on there, receiving my MA in Higher Education Administration/Student Affairs.
-After spending the majority of my life in the Boston area, I wanted a change in pace and scenery.
-New York City has much to offer – vibrant culture, high energy, and a unique environment – everything I hope to incorporate into the student experience at NYU.
-My favorite things to do are eat, explore/travel, read, and spend quality time with good company.
+My name is Josephine and I serve as the Residence Hall Director.
+I’m originally from Brooklyn, New York.
+I received my BA in Gender & Women’s Studies from SUNY Plattsburgh in 2013 and received my M.Ed. in Higher Education Administration/Student Affairs IN 2016.
+My favorite things to do is cook, explore/travel, read, and spend quality time with good company.
 We have an amazing staff here at Carlyle Court – please get to know them and take advantage of everything that we have to offer!

 Resource Center Manager